-Immature eaters find these tastes exciting and delicious while more mature and better informed consumers know that such choices undermine our well-being now and especially later in life.
+Immature eaters find these taste exciting and delicious while more mature and better-informed consumers know that such choices undermine our well-being now and especially later in life.

 Those who learn to Eat for Health™ will be well fortified to deal with the demands of aging, pollution, stress, insecurity, and inevitable change.

 In my work with clients, I strive to instill an appetite for great food and improved energy, one of the great rewards for eating well.
 Taking nutritional supplements is no substitute for improving one’s diet.
 Hundreds of my clients with moderate to major health issues have taken excellent dietary supplements while continuing to eat a mediocre diet, over-consume alcohol, and recreational drugs, and go through life with a lousy attitude.
 Often, I can remind them that they need to make the time to make meals that support true health.
 Doctors, therapists, spouses, and friends cannot “fix” their problems when they are unable or unwilling to do the work of eating and living in a more healthy way.

 7 keys to health, happiness, and longevity follow.
 Which ones do you want to work on?